blendsdk/blend-class-system/README.md

 ```

 **One more thing!**
-When running inside node.js and io.js, you can instruct BlendJS to load your classes from a different location
+When running inside Node.js, you can instruct BlendJS to load your classes from a different location
 than taking the current directory as the root location.
 This can be doe by:

 ```